-For any portion of the study area that cannot be ploughed, a test pit survey shall be required.
-Test pits shall be spaced at maximum intervals of five metres apart, and to within a metre of standing structures.
-Each test pit shall be excavated by hand to 30 centimetres in diametre, and excavated into the first 5 centimetres of subsoil.
-Each test pit shall be examined for stratigraphy, cultural features, or evidence of fill, and all soil shall be screened through wire mesh of no greater than six millimetre width.
-Any identified artifacts shall be collected according to their associated test pit.
-All test pits shall be backfilled.
+Approximately 56% of the study area was assessed through a pedestrian survey.
+Pedestrian survey transects were spaced at maximum intervals of 5 metres apart.
+Approximately 36% of the study area was assessed through a test pit survey, with the remaining area not assessed due to permanent inundation.
+Test pits were spaced at maximum intervals of 5 metres apart.
+Each test pit was excavated by hand to 30 centimetres in diametre and were excavated into the first 5 centimetres of subsoil.
+Test pit depth averaged 28 centimetres.
+Each test pit was examined for stratigraphy, cultural features, or evidence of fill, and all soil was screened through wire mesh of 6 millimetre width.
+All test pits were backfilled.
+The soil stratigraphy consisted of a brown sandy loam topsoil horizon overlaying a pale orange sand subsoil.